 This is a Class A product.
 In a domestic environment this product might cause radio interference, in which event the user might be required to take adequate measures.

-European Union (EU) statement
+European Union EMC Directive conformance statement

 Ensure that you are familiar with the European Union (EU) statement.